BattMoTeam/BattMo/Documentation/architecture.rst

    :class: with-border

-In the case of a composite material, the coating model will have a different structure with two active material models (see :todo:`add link`)
+In the case of a composite material, the coating model will have a different structure with two active material models.

 .. _ArchitectureActiveMaterial: